Indushree2001/Virtual_Doctor/README.md

-# :two_hearts: Health Care Chat-Bot 🤖
+# :two_hearts: Virtual Doctor 🤖
 Project for the 6th Semester Subject -> Machine Learning

-Health Care Chat-Bot is a Healthcare Domain Chatbot to simulate the predictions of a General Physician.
+"Virtual Doctor" is a Healthcare Domain Chatbot to simulate the predictions of a General Physician.

 ## :page_with_curl: Brief
 Through chatbots one can communicate with text or voice interface and get reply through artificial intelligence